|

 is often the case, butterflies (Lepidoptera)

-are the best recoded order of insects, but entomological surveys
+are the best recorded order of insects.

 A 'butterfly